g-bvr/core/README.md

 executed code (in plugins) from using this secret value, if they are initialized after the security plugin.

 The [java main](src/main/java/org/jkube/gitbeaver/Main.java) executes the class [GitBeaver](src/main/java/org/jkube/gitbeaver/GitBeaver.java) which serves as static handler for singletons of all components.
-The main thread executes the beaver script specified by variable ```main``` and the exits
+The main thread executes the beaver script specified by variable ```main``` and then terminates
 (the JVM will however stay alive as long as other threads are still running, for instance the [webserver plugin](https://github.com/g-bvr/web-server) has such a worker thread running until the web server is shut down).